BenjaminHoegh/ParsedownExtended/.github/CONTRIBUTING.md

 **Minor** features that are fully backward compatible with the current release may be sent to the `master` branch.

-**Major** new features should always be sent to the `master` branch, which contains the upcoming release.
+**Major** new features should always be sent to the `dev` branch, which contains the upcoming release.

-If you are unsure if your feature qualifies as a major or minor, please ask BenjaminHoegh in the #internals channel in the [GitHub Discussions section](https://github.com/BenjaminHoegh/ParsedownExtended/discussions/categories/internals).
+If you are unsure if your feature qualifies as a major or minor, please ask BenjaminHoegh in the #contributors channel in the [GitHub Discussions section](https://github.com/BenjaminHoegh/ParsedownExtended/discussions/categories/contributors).

-### Clone the repo
+### Get started

 Adhering to the following process is the best way to get your work included in the project: